 They guide called out “Allez” and the dogs began running together.
 They took off with such a sprint I almost fell over.
-After a few minutes they calmed down to a more sustainable run as we weaved through the hills to get to Sylvia Grinnell Territorial Park.
+After a few minutes, the dogs calmed down to a sustainable run.
+As they slowed, we made our way through the surrounding hills to arrive at Sylvia Grinnell Territorial Park.

 I’m not sure what my expectations had been going into the dog sledding, but regardless I was surprised at how the situation before me unfolded.